 These powerful questions are useful in outcome-based or reflective thinking to create actions that will help to shape your direction.

-I want to be recognised and respected for……
+I want to be recognized and respected for……

 Being respected in the workplace is a basic professional need.
-But there are 2 important things to consider when it comes to respect in the workplace:
+But there are 2 important things to consider when it comes to respecting in the workplace: